ferdegje/ministack/README.md

 1. Immediate: serve as a starting point for hackathons.
 In particular, the DePaul hackathon sponsored by BCG DV (https://dvimagines.bemyapp.com)
 2. In the future: serve as the starting point for future projects.
 To reach that stage, it would need further development, listed below.

+# Demo
+The ministack is accessible at https://ministackapi.nokdo.com

 # Content
 ## Structure
 This codebase contains the following, organised in folders: